tanuj13334/parkingLot/README.md

 # Description

 This repository gives an overview of how we can design a basic parking lot in Python.
-It creates parking lot with given number of slots.
+It creates parking lot with given capacity.

 parking_lot.py script defines the following functions -